OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.10.md

 ## April 17th, 2020

 -   [x] Created (from scratch) new Markdown and MS Word versions (v0.4.0) of the D&D SRD 5.1.
+-   [x] Better organize SRD into more usable chapters.
 -   [x] All updated content uploaded to the website.

 ## February 9th, 2020